Accelerated Additive Schwarz Methods for Convex Optimization with Adaptive Restart: Acceleration schemes

-Now, we are ready to propose an accelerated additive Schwarz method for~\cref{model}.
-Combining the additive Schwarz method and the adaptive restarting technique presented in \cref{Alg:ASM,Alg:FISTA_ada}, respectively, we obtain an accelerated version of \cref{Alg:ASM}; see \cref{Alg:proposed}.
+Now, we are ready to propose an accelerated additive Schwarz method for~\eqref{model}.
+Combining the additive Schwarz method presented in Algorithm~\ref{Alg:ASM} with the idea of gradient adaptive restart, we propose an accelerated version of Algorithm~\ref{Alg:ASM}; see Algorithm~\ref{Alg:proposed}.